-- 74. Disclosure requirement E1-3 covers the credibility of the undertaking's policies, strategy and business model regarding climate change by demonstrating that they are embedded in the business planning (BC40).
-It was designed to ensure that the contributions of the decarbonisation levers fully cover the GHG emission reduction targets on a medium-term time horizon (i.e. of five years, unless the possibility offered by ESRS 1 paragraph 80 is chosen). - 75.
-Disclosure E1-3 requires the description of key actions taken (in the reporting year, the short-term time horizon) and planned (medium- and long-term time horizons).
-Following the applicable ESRS 2 MDR-A, the undertaking discloses its time horizons (short-, medium- and long-term), the key actions' dependencies on specific conditions (e.g. granting of financial support or public policy and market developments) and their expected outcomes for addressing material impacts, risks and opportunities.
-This allows the user to understand the undertaking's forward-looking plans for reducing emissions, namely the expected medium-term GHG emissions reductions.
-Long-term

-- planned actions should also be described, notably because the decarbonisation of certain types of assets and activities requires planning over several five-year cycles.
-However, it is understood that actions in the long-term horizon are necessarily more uncertain and likely to have stronger dependencies on external factors as such, the long-term action plan can be described at a more aggregated level (e.g. levers) or groups of actions, that reflect their inherent uncertain. - 76.
-Furthermore, the decarbonisation levers disclosed under ESRS E1-1 paragraph 16(b) will need to be associated to the undertaking's GHG emissions reduction targets (as required by ESRS E1-4).
-In particular, the undertaking is required to describe and quantify each lever's expected quantitative contribution to the achievement of GHG emissions reduction targets covering both reductions planned in own operations and reductions expected in value chain.
-For more information regarding this disclosure, undertakings should refer to ESRS E1-3, which concern climate change mitigation actions and decarbonisation levers.

-3.5.
-Explaining investment and funding - E1-1 16(c)
+- 22:75.
+Disclosure requirement E1-3 covers the credibility of the undertaking's policies, strategy, and business model regarding climate change by demonstrating that they are embedded in the business planning (BC40).
+It was designed to ensure that the contributions of the decarbonisation levers fully cover the GHG emission reduction targettargets on a midmedium-term (5-yeartime horizon (i.e. of five years, unless the possibility offered by ESRS1§ESRS 1 paragraph 80 is chosen) time horizon.). - 23.76.
+Disclosure E1-3 requires to describe the description of key actions taken (in the reporting year, the short-term time horizon) and planned (midmedium- and long-term horizontime horizons).
+Following the applicable ESRS 2 MDR-A, the undertaking discloses its time horizons (short, mid, medium and long-term), the key actions' dependencies on specific conditions (e.g., granting of financial support or public policy and market developments;) and their expected outcomes for addressing material impacts, risks and opportunities.
+This allows the user to understand the undertaking's forward-looking plans for reducing emissions, namely the expected midmedium-term GHG emissions reductions.
+Long-term planned actions should also be described, notably because the decarbonisation of certain types of assets and activities requires planning over several 5-year cycles five-year cycles.
+However, it is understood that actions in the long-term horizon are necessarily more uncertain and likely to have stronger dependencies on external factors - as such, the long-term action plan can be described at a more aggregated level (e.g. levers) or groups of actions, that reflect their inherent uncertain. - 24:77.
+Furthermore, the decarbonisation levers disclosed under ESRS E1-1§19 paragraph 16(b) will need to be associated to the undertaking's GHG emissions reduction targets (as required by ESRS E1-4).
+In particular, the undertaking is required to describe and quantify each lever's expected quantitative contribution to the achievement of GHG emissions reduction targets:-- covering both reductions planned in own operations and reductions expected in value chain.
+For more information regarding this disclosure, undertakings should refer to ESRS E1-3, which concern climate change mitigation actions and decarbonisation levers. - 3.5.
+Explaining investment and funding [-E1-1 16(c)])

-Disclosure (ESRS E1-1 16(c)) [The information required by paragraph 16 shall include]
+Disclosure (ESRS E1-1 16-(c)) [The information required by paragraph 16 shall include]